Buildings and facilities

 Many plastic items are used for only minutes to hours, yet could be around for hundreds of years.

-Normalise bringing reusable water bottles for everyone, you could have some spares to borrow for anyone who forgets theirs.
+Normalise bringing reusable water bottles among your participants – you could have some spares to borrow for anyone who forgets theirs.

-Use washable items rather than disposable, it’s just a little bit more bother but spares the planet a whole lot of wasted resources.
+Use washable items rather than disposable.
+It’s just a little bit more effort, but spares the planet a whole lot of wasted resources.

 Reduce, reuse, recycle

-As well as packaging waste, could you install a composting bin or wormery to recycle food waste?
+As well as packaging, could you install a composting bin or wormery to recycle food waste?
+What does your local authority provide for waste collection and services?

-Make sure your waste sorting is easy and understood by everyone.
+Make sure your waste sorting is easy and understood by everyone, especially where you have multiple users and multiple people responsible.
 Remember that recycling is the least best option for reducing your waste impact.

 Go paperless where you can.
 There are lots of tools to help your group with admin and avoid the need to print out forms, receipts, invoices and programmes.
 Take a look at this resource for which digital admin solution could work for your group.